Age-related features of the pelvic bones. Age-related features of the pelvis

 • Internal organs may be damaged;

-• The deformity that occurs after healing disturbs posture and gait, and in girls - developing birth canal, which makes spontaneous childbirth impossible in the future.
+• The deformity that occurs after healing disrupts posture and gait, and in girls, the developing birth canal, which makes spontaneous childbirth impossible in the future.

-These fractures require the utmost attention and careful reduction or comparison of the fragments.
-Injuries are single and multiple, when the bones are torn into fragments like a butterfly.
-The most difficult case is a double fracture of the pelvis in children, when the front and rear part rings.
-The inner part of the pubic bone is shifted downward, and the outer part is shifted upward.
-This condition is named after Malgen, the physician who first described the mechanism of displacement.
+These fractures require the closest attention and careful reduction or comparison of fragments.
+Damage can be single or multiple, when the bones are torn into fragments like a butterfly.
+The most difficult case is a double pelvic fracture in children, when the anterior and rear end rings.
+The inner part of the pubic bone moves downward, and the outer part moves upward.
+This condition is named after Malgen, the doctor who first described the mechanism of displacement.

-Fracture dislocation is most often found in after falls.
+Fracture dislocation is most often found after falls.

 Treatment